samsquire/ideas4/README.md

                 socket = accept()
                 # If the thread isn't created, it shall be created
-                environment.send("recvthread", """
+                environment.autowire("recvthread", """
                 socketaccept socket={}
                 """.format(socket))
-                environment.send("recvthread", """
+                environment.autowire("recvthread", """
                 socketaccept socket={}
                 """.format(socket))

         }
 ```

-This allows many-to-many relations to be set up.

 loops meeting at the middle

 There is many features we can enable with this design:

  * **High Performance messaging, embedded message queue** Can send lots of messages very fast.
  * **Model view controller architecture**
  * **Traditional architectures are still possible** We can still use hexagonal architecture, onion architecture, DDD architecture with this approach.
  * **Event topology** Fork/join, structured concurrency
  * **Can do persistence for crash recovery**
  * **Retry logic**
+ * **Thread Runtime switch** Events processed downstream of a thread creation are executing in a particular thread context.
+ * **Coroutines** How to support coroutines?
  * **Multiparadigm messaging and componentry** This design allows us to link components into any layout architecture that we want with a common foundation for communications.
 Kafka, Java stream processing and Reactive extensions and complex event processing are useful approaches to organising data pipelines
  * **Control loops integration** Defining what should be the case can require a series of corrective action to cause current state to match target state.
- * **Futures, result readiness, monitoring and asynchronous communication** Can `epoll` `select` statement for objects be integrated into the design?
+ * **Futures, result readiness, monitoring and asynchronous communication** We can implement an `epoll` `select` statement integrated into the design.
+ * **When language** Wait for multiple events to occur before firing an event.
- * **Object orientated programming v2** Can this idea be used as a basis for # 210.
-Object oriented programming v2?
+ * **Object orientated programming v2** Can this idea be used as a basis for [# 210.
+Object oriented programming v2](https://github.com/samsquire/ideas4#210-object-oriented-programming-v2)?
 We might want to define behaviours across different mailboxes that overlap mailboxes.
- * **Object Lifecycle management** The model defines object lifecycles of things including threads but it would good if it was a general purpose lifecycle management
+ * **Object Lifecycle management** The model defines object lifecycles of things including threads but it would good if it was a general purpose lifecycle management.
+This is similar to an application server's runtime management which coordinates lifecycle of objects.
  * **Dual Synchrony design - both asynchronous and synchronous** We can provide an endpoint for use by other machines to report completion of an event.
 This is important if a `.join()` is used.
  * **Write ahead logging and temporal.io style resumptions** If a server crashes, we want message queues to be handled seamlessly and recover.
  * **Structured garbage collection**